usaid-cs/yesterday-i-learned/random.md

 1. It is [possible][imgur] to sleep in a Prius C.
 1. "Because information has to travel to your brain via neural pathways, everything you are experiencing actually happened 80 milliseconds in the past."
 1. "For a brief period, you were the youngest person on Earth."
-1. You are not the voice inside your head, you are the one who hears it.
 1. The 2nd player could control the ducks in duck hunt.
 1. If you haven't gotten laid, you are the first mammal in your lineage not to have gotten laid.
 1. [Snow peas is called *mange tout* in the UK, which means "eat everything" or maybe "everything can be eaten"][lifehacker 2]